nuitrcs/vim_workshop/VimTutor.md

 *foo* is the pattern to be substituted by *bar*.
 <p>

-**Example I:** Replace the first instance of "rabbit" with "squirrel" in the 2<sup>th</sup> line of *animals.txt* using substitute.
+**Example XIV:** Replace the first instance of "rabbit" with "squirrel" in the 2<sup>th</sup> line of *animals.txt* using substitute.
 Save and exit.
 - First let's create a backup file i.e. *animals_bckp.txt*
 for *animals.txt*, then open *animals.txt* using vim from the terminal.